biothings/biothings.api/docs/doc/studio_tutorial.rst

    :width: 100%

 * enter a `name` for this configuration.
 We're going to have only one configuration created through this tutorial so it doesn't matter, let's make it "default"
 * the `document type` represents the kind of documents stored in the merged collection.
-It gives its name to the annotate API endpoint (eg. /variant).
-This source is about variant, so "variant" it is...
+It gives its name to the annotate API endpoint (eg. /gene).
+This source is about gene annotations, so "gene" it is...
 * open the dropdown list and select the `sources` you want to be part of the merge.
-We only have one, "mvcgi"
+We only have one, "pharmgkb"
 * in `root sources`, we can declare which sources are allowed to create new documents in the merged collection, that is merge documents from a datasource, but only if corresponding documents exist in the merged collection.
 It's usefull if data from a specific source relates to data on another source (it only makes sense to merge that relating data if the data itself is present).
 If root sources are declared, **Hub** will first merge them, then the others.
 In our case, we can leave it empty (no root sources specified, all sources can create documents in the merged collection)
+* selecting a builder is optional, but the sake of this tutorial, we'll choose ``LinkDataBuilder``.
+This special builder will fetch documents directly from our datasources `pharmgkb` when indexing documents, instead of duplicating documents into another connection (called `target` or `merged` collection).
+We can do this (and save time and disk space) because we only have one datasource here.
 * the other fields are for advanced usage and are out-of-topic for this tutorial

 Click "OK" and open the menu again, you should see the new configuration available in the list.